KORALLLL/F5/src/f5_tts/train/README.md

 # possible to overwrite accelerate and hydra config
 accelerate launch --mixed_precision=fp16 src/f5_tts/train/train.py --config-name F5TTS_v1_Base.yaml ++datasets.batch_size_per_gpu=19200
 ```

-### 2. Finetuning practice
-Discussion board for Finetuning [#57](https://github.com/SWivid/F5-TTS/discussions/57).

-Gradio UI training/finetuning with `src/f5_tts/train/finetune_gradio.py` see [#143](https://github.com/SWivid/F5-TTS/discussions/143).

-If want to finetune with a variant version e.g. *F5TTS_v1_Base_no_zero_init*, manually download pretrained checkpoint from model weight repository and fill in the path correspondingly on web interface.

-If use tensorboard as logger, install it first with `pip install tensorboard`.

-<ins>The `use_ema = True` might be harmful for early-stage finetuned checkpoints</ins> (which goes just few updates, thus ema weights still dominated by pretrained ones), try turn it off with finetune gradio option or `load_model(..., use_ema=False)`, see if offer better results.

 ### 3. W&B Logging